Cocofeat/DEviS/README.md

 - The FIVES dataset could be acquired from [here](https://figshare.com/articles/figure/FIVES_A_Fundus_Image_Dataset_for_AI-based_Vessel_Segmentation/19688169/1).

 ### 3.2 Data Preprocess & download Noised data directly

 - Task1: ISIC2018

     + Preprocess

         After downloading the dataset from [here](https://challenge2018.isic-archive.com/), data preprocessing is needed.

-    + Follow the `python3 data/preprocessISIC.py ` which is referenced from the [CA-Net](https://github.com/HiLab-git/CA-Net/blob/master/isic_preprocess.py)
+Follow the `python3 data/preprocessISIC.py `         which is referenced from the [CA-Net](https://github.com/HiLab-git/CA-Net/blob/master/isic_preprocess.py)

-- create noise data
+    + create noise data

-    + Follow the `python3 data/isic_condition_list.py ` which is preprocessed to create noised data for ISIC.
+       Follow the `python3 data/isic_condition_list.py ` which is preprocessed to create noised data for ISIC.

 - Task2: LiTS2017

     + Preprocess

         After downloading the dataset from [here](https://competitions.codalab.org/competitions/17094), data preprocessing is needed.
 Follow the `python3                       data/preprocessLiver.py ` which is referenced from the [H-DenseU](https://github.com/xmengli/H-DenseUNet/blob/master/preprocessing.py)

-- create noise data
+    + create noise data

-    + Follow the `python3 data/LiTS_condition_list.py `  which is preprocessed to create noised data for Liver.
+        Follow the `python3 data/LiTS_condition_list.py `  which is preprocessed to create noised data for Liver.

 -Task3: BraTS2019

+    + Preprocess
-- After downloading the dataset from [here](https://ipp.cbica.upenn.edu/), data preprocessing is needed which is to convert the .nii files as .pkl files and realize date normalization.

-Follow the `python3 data/preprocessBraTS.py ` which is referenced from the [TransBTS](https://github.com/Wenxuan-1119/TransBTS/blob/main/data/preprocess.py)
+        After downloading the dataset from [here](https://ipp.cbica.upenn.edu/), data preprocessing is needed which is to convert the .nii files as .pkl files and             realize date normalization.
+Follow the `python3 data/preprocessBraTS.py ` which is referenced from the [TransBTS](https://github.com/Wenxuan-                           1119/TransBTS/blob/main/data/preprocess.py)

-- create noise data
+    + create noise data

         Follow the Follow the `python3 data/brats_condition_list.py `

-## Noised Data Acquisition
+### 3.3 Noised Data Acquisition
-### Task1: Skin lession segmentation
+- Task1: Skin lession segmentation
-- The ISIC2018 dataset with Gaussian noise and random pixel mask could be acquired from google drive [here](https://challenge2018.isic-archive.com/).
+    + The ISIC2018 dataset with Gaussian noise and random pixel mask could be acquired from google drive [here](https://challenge2018.isic-archive.com/).

-### Task2: Liver segmentation
+- Task2: Liver segmentation
-- The LiTS2017 dataset with Gaussian noise, Gaussian blur and random pixel mask could be acquired from google drive [here](https://competitions.codalab.org/competitions/17094).
+    + The LiTS2017 dataset with Gaussian noise, Gaussian blur and random pixel mask could be acquired from google drive [here](https://competitions.codalab.org/competitions/17094).

-### Task3: Brain tumor segmentation
+- Task3: Brain tumor segmentation
-- The BraTS2019 dataset with Gaussian noise, Gaussian blur and random pixel mask  could be acquired from  google drive [here](https://ipp.cbica.upenn.edu/).
+    + The BraTS2019 dataset with Gaussian noise, Gaussian blur and random pixel mask  could be acquired from  google drive [here](https://ipp.cbica.upenn.edu/).

-## Training & Testing
+### 3.4 Training & Testing
+- Training Configuration:
+    + Run the `python3 pretrainUMIS.py ` and change the `mode = train` : your own backbone with our framework(U/V/AU/TransBTS)
+    + Run the `python3 trainUMIS.py ` and change the `mode = train`  : the backbone without our framework
+- Training Configuration:
-Run the `python3 pretrainUMIS.py ` : your own backbone with our framework(U/V/AU/TransBTS)
+    + Run the `python3 pretrainUMIS.py ` and change the `mode = test`  : your own backbone with our framework(U/V/AU/TransBTS)

-Run the `python3 trainUMIS.py ` : the backbone without our framework
+    + Run the `python3 trainUMIS.py `  and change the `mode = test`  : the backbone without our framework

 ##  :fire: NEWS :fire:
 * [01/05] We have released the codes.